230Daniel/Utili/SelfHosting.md

 Finally, something to do with my code!

-1. Create a config folder by copying the example with `cp -r config-example config`.

-2. Run `./configure.sh` to start the configuration wizard.
+1. Run `./configure.sh` to start the configuration wizard.

 3. Input the details that the script requests, and enter y to confirm the values.

 ## It's go time!

-1. Run `sudo docker compose up -d` to start the build process.
+1. Run `docker compose up -d` to start the build process.
 Depending on your hardware and internet connection, this step can take from a couple of minutes to an hour.

 2. Once the build has completed, all of Utili's services will start running automatically.